Blind Spot Car Accident Lawyers in North Carolina

 How to Prevent Blind Spot Accidents

-There are several easy steps you can take to prevent blind spot accidents.
-Most importantly, by practicing defensive driving habits, and obeying all traffic laws, individuals may be able to prevent any type of accident from occurring.
-Additionally, some other ways to prevent these kinds of car accidents include:
+Most importantly, by practicing defensive driving habits and obeying all traffic laws, individuals may be able to prevent accidents from occurring.
+In addition to safe driving habits, other steps drivers can take to avoid blind spot accidents include:

-Adjusting Side Mirrors – By properly adjusting your side mirrors, you may be able to completely erase your blind spots.
+- Adjusting Side Mirrors– Properly adjusting your side mirrors is critical to minimizing blind spots along the sides of your vehicle.
 You can do this by leaning as far to the right as possible, then adjusting your right mirror so you can barely see the body of your vehicle.
-Next lean to the left side of your vehicle and adjust that mirror so it is barely visible as well.
-This will widen your range of vision and give you higher visibility.
+Next, lean to the left side of your vehicle and adjust that mirror so it is barely visible as well.
+This will widen your field of vision and give you a greater range of visibility.

-Blind Spot Mirrors – You can place blind spot mirrors on the side mirrors in order to allow for an increased visibility, which may eliminate blind spots.
+- Blind Spot Mirrors– You can place blind spot mirrors on the side mirrors in order to allow for an increased visibility, which may eliminate blind spots.
 Most auto part stores across the state of North Carolina carry these types of mirrors.
+These small mirrors mount easily to the outer corners of the side mirrors.

-Convex Mirrors – You can replace your normal mirrors with convex mirrors in order to increase the driver’s visibility.
+- Convex Mirrors– You can replace your normal mirrors with convex mirrors in order to increase the driver’s visibility.
+The face of a convex mirror curves slightly outward, thus providing a wider angle of visibility.
+These mirrors are common on tractor-trailers and other large trucks.

-The car accident attorneys at Riddle & Brantley believe that if you or a loved one has been injured in an accident, the victim may be entitled to compensation for their losses and damages.
-Our attorneys have been serving injured victims across the state of North Carolina for several years and are prepared to seek fair compensation benefits for your losses and damages today.
+Our personal injury attorneys have been serving injured victims across the state of North Carolina for more than 35 years and are prepared to seek fair compensation benefits for your losses and damages today.
+We’ve recovered millions of dollars in compensation (see disclaimer below) and would love to help you.